systemsthinking-dev/featureclicker/README.md

 ```
 after an `aws configure`

-Then you put that wss:// URL as VUE_APP_BACKEND in .env, which is in .gitignore
+Then you put that wss:// URL as VUE_APP_BACKEND in feature-clicker/.env, which is in .gitignore